** Tins of Taste Museum ** within NationalBreadMuseum.org

 Adam Kraft

 Anker-Lebkuchen - Nurnberg; connected with R. Ad.
-Richter & Cie, and possibly, also a stand-alone company - just don't know.
+Richter & Cie, and possibly, also a stand-alone company - just don't know yet.

 August Häusler*# - Nürnberg